 Historically, we have not had a formalized non-employee director compensation program.
 However, we have generally adopted a practice of paying director fees of \$35,000 per year and issuing options to purchase shares of our common stock targeted at certain percentages of our fully diluted capitalization to our independent directors.
-We paid director fees in the amount of \$35,000 to both of our independent directors, Dr. Theuer and Dr. Huh, for their board service in fiscal year 2018.
-In addition, during April 2018, we issued to Dr. Theuer two options to purchase 13,684 shares of our common stock each, with per share exercise prices of \$3.19, one of which was vested as to 100% of its shares at time of grant, and the other of which vested as to 100% of its shares in March 2019, subject to Dr. Theuer's continued service to us through such date.
-In addition, during April 2018, we issued to Dr. Huh two options to purchase 13,684 shares of our common stock each, with per share exercise prices of \$3.19, one of which was vested as to 100% of its shares in at time of grant, and the other of which vested as to 100% of its shares in March 2019, subject to Dr. Huh's continued service to us through such date.
+We paid director fees in the amount of \$35,000 to both of our independent directors, Dr. Theuer and Dr. Chacko, for their board service in fiscal year 2019, although Dr. Chacko's amount was pro-rated for his partial service in 2019 starting in March 2019.
+In addition, during March 2019, we issued to Dr. Theuer an option to purchase 22,500 shares of our common stock, with per share exercise price of \$9.41, which vested as to 100% of its shares in March 2020, subject to Dr. Theuer's continued service to us through such date.
+In addition, during March 2019, we issued to Dr. Chacko an option to purchase 37,500 shares of our common stock, with per share exercise price of \$9.41, which vested as to one-third of the shares in March 2020 and as to 1/36th of the aggregate shares in substantially equal monthly installments thereafter, subject to Dr. Chacko's continued service to us through the applicable vesting date.
 All unvested options accelerate in full on a change in control.
-We did not make any other equity grants to our non-employee directors in 2018.
+We did not make any other equity grants to our non-employee directors in 2019.
 In addition, we paid consulting fees in the amount of \$50,000 to Dr. Schaffer for research services he provided to us in addition to his service as a member of the board of directors.
-We also provide reimbursement to our non-employee directors for their reasonable expenses incurred in attending meetings of our board of directors and committees of our board of directors.
+We also provide reimbursement to our non-employee directors.